mineral-ui/mineral-ui/docs/discussions/gatsby.md

 #### Stakeholder requirements

-1. Mineral UI must project legitimacy by CA World (November 13)
+1. Mineral UI must project legitimacy as an open source UI component library
 2. Maintainable website
 3. Ease of contributions
 4. As much site content as possible